 (b) For emergency RNP requests, refer to Section 8.3.5.1, Emergency Reconnects, for the 24 hours per day, seven days per week emergency reconnection process and appropriate contacts.

 (c) The MOU/EC offers after-hours RNP for an additional charge.
 The RNP request should be used when submitting a RNP request to be worked outside normal Business Hours.
-For a CR to initiate an after-hours RNP request, a 650_01, Service Order Request, should be sent, as well as calling the MOU/EC’s 24 hours per day, seven days per week support center.
+For a CR to initiate an after-hours RNP request, a 650_01, Service Order Request, should be sent, as well as contacting the MOU/EC’s 24 hours per day, seven days per week support center according to the table below.
 See Section 8.3.5.1 for contact information.

-(d) Currently, the CR's phone call to the MOU/EC support center is the only trigger that will initiate the after-hours RNP request.
-The MOU/EC also requires any RNP request to be supported by a phone call as well on RNP requests submitted after 1400.
+(d) Currently, the CR's contact with the MOU/EC support center is the only trigger that will initiate the after-hours RNP request.
+The MOU/EC also requires any RNP request to be supported by a phone call as well on RNP requests submitted after 1400 for NEC and 1500 for LP&L.

 Table 11.
 Field Service Hours for RNP Requests